jspark721/DailyUI/README.md

 - #015 Switch Button
 - #016 Pop-up/Overlay

----
-<sup>© All designs and code from scratch by me (unless otherwise noted & not subject to libraries)</sup>
+<sub>© All designs and code from scratch by me (unless otherwise noted & not subject to libraries)</sub>

 <sup>™ All brand names & logos are subject and reserved to the brand's rights.
 Not partnered - only for personal use</sup>